Caregiver stress: Risks

-The American Academy of Geriatric Psychiatrists reports one out of four American families provide care for a family member over the age of 50.
+The American Academy of Geriatric Psychiatrists reports one out of four American families care for a family member over the age of 50.
 By 2030, the U.S. Census Bureau estimates a population of 71 million Americans over 65.
 In the U.K., over 450,000 dementia patients are cared for at home.
 Nevertheless, over half of the caregivers (52.6%) indicated that they had some desire to institutionalize their relatives with dementia.

 The American Academy of Family Physicians and the National Center on Caregiving both believe all caregivers should be screened for stress and depression and recommend providing caregivers with their own resources to help them cope.

 Since family (and more often one member) most often assumes the primary caregiver role, these strains fall upon them.
-Care for those who are chronically ill is irregular, so there are not many facilities that can provide adequate care.
+Care for the chronically ill is irregular, so there are not many facilities that can provide adequate care.
 This caregiving role is more commonly assumed by women than men.
-Since there are some illnesses that create a more intense need for caregiving, the caregiver is responsible for almost every aspect in the patient's life.
+Since some illnesses create a more intense need for caregiving, the caregiver is responsible for almost every aspect in the patient's life.
 One of the positive aspects of caregiving for a loved one is that it can improve their quality of life, but when the caregiver is depleted of confidence, the recovery may be hindered.

 Parents of children with CHD experience psychological distress such as high levels of caregiver stress, anxiety and depression compared to parents of children without complex needs.

-Caregiving for military service members who have experienced a traumatic brain injury or PTSD can be very challenging as well.
+Caregiving for veterans with a traumatic brain injury or PTSD can be very challenging as well.
 On April 21, 2010, the U.S. Congress passed what is known as the "Caregivers and Veterans Omnibus Health Services Act of 2010".
-This act recognizes the importance of caregivers who are caring for Veterans, and established a program of assistance for them with benefits including covering counseling and mental health services under the benefits of Department of Veterans Affairs.
+This act recognizes the importance of caregivers who are caring for Veterans, and establishes a program of assistance for them with benefits including covering counseling and mental health services under the benefits of Department of Veterans Affairs.